EatThisRadioProject/eatthisradioproject.github.io/content/post/pingpong_1.md

 ---

 **pingpong:** collaborative mixtapes.
-each show features another opponent who's family, friend or hero (or all). alternating contributions unfold into expeditions, collisions, constructions and awe.
+each episode features another opponent who's family, friend or hero (or all). alternating contributions unfold into expeditions, collisions, constructions and awe.

 episode #1: LN / Bastiaan